tornado76/manifest/README.md

-PureStock
+The PureNexus Project
 =====================

 Getting Started
 ---------------

-To build PureStock from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To build PureNexus from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).

 To initialize your local repository, use this command:

-	repo init -u https://github.com/PureStock/manifest.git -b mm
+	repo init -u https://github.com/PureNexusProject/manifest.git -b mm

 Then to sync source, use this command: